 Erb’s palsy is one of several brachial plexus injuries (BPI) which can be caused by doctor error during the birthing process.
 The term “brachial plexus” describes an elaborate network of nerves in the shoulder, upper arm, and neck area.
 Other common types of BPI include:

 Axonotmesis – The nerve axons (nerve fibers) are completely severed, resulting in paralysis.
 (The axon, which is the long, skinny part of a nerve cell, is responsible for transmitting nerve impulses.)

 Klumpke’s Palsy/Paralysis – Paralysis of the hand and forearm resulting from damage to the T1 (trunk/thoracic spinal) and C8 (neck/cervical spinal) nerves.

 Neuroma – Scar tissue forms on a damaged nerve, which blocks the nerve from properly transmitting signals between the spinal cord and hand/arm/shoulder.

-If you suspect your doctor hurt your baby, or if you were injured by your OB/GYN’s careless mistake while giving birth, you may be entitled to compensation for your family’s pain, suffering, and financial losses.
-Call birth injury attorney Brent Wieand at (800) 481-5206 for a free, completely confidential, no-obligation consultation.
+If you suspect your doctor hurt your baby, or if you were injured by your OB/GYN’s careless mistake while giving birth, you may be entitled to compensation for your family’s pain, suffering, and financial losses with the legal assistance of a birth injury lawyer in Philadelphia, PA.
+Call birth injury attorney Brent Wieand at (888) 789-3161 for a free, completely confidential, no-obligation consultation.
 Brent will help you understand and exercise your legal rights as an injury victim in Pennsylvania or New Jersey.

 ***Disclaimer: This article is for informational purposes.
 It is not legal advice and should not be used as legal advice.
 Brent’s law office is located in Philadelphia, PA, and serves clients throughout Pennsylvania and New Jersey.
 So if you need a birth injury lawyer in Montgomery County, Chester County or Delaware County call today.***